nrupeshsurya/Discord-Vaccine-Alerts/README.md

 DISCORD_WEBHOOK = <enter url here>
 ```

+## Further Notes

+The code can be easily modified to search by District, change age group to 45+, get slot2 availability etc. Will try to implement a more modular design with
+error checks in the future.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.